Friday, October 01, 2021

 *** 1/2

 By all rights Alex de la Iglesia should be a cult name like Tarantino or Jodorowsky.
-For those of us who were introduced to him via Dance with the Devil back in the late-90s (Perdita's idiotic US release title) it was like finding a secret vein of Tarantino x Jodorowsky gold.
-No one else seemed to know about it.
+For those of us who were introduced to him via Dance with the Devil back in the late-90s (Perdita's idiotic US release title) it was like finding a secret vein of gold.
 Fierceness incarnate, Rosie Perez plays an itinerant hustler bringing her sister's ashes back to Mexico (or vice versa).
 Along the way she winds up in the van of Romeo, a totally infectious lunatic played with great zeal and sexual warmth by Javier Bardem.
-Suddenly she feels like she's home; he's legitimately magic.
+Suddenly she feels like she's home; so do we.
 The movie takes off with a romantic-dangerous whoosh and never looks back.

-Back in 1997, most of us in the US had no idea who Bardem was, but we fell in love with him as Romeo.
+Back in 1997, most of us in the US had no idea who Bardem was, but if we saw this, we fell in love with him.
 He's since gone on to become an icon but we saw him first!
 Playing a kind con man / witch doctor, he's got charms galore and makes his money by holding Santeria ceremonies at his compound with his partner (Screamin' Jay Hawkins!!) and dug up corpses.
-After a tense van ride across the border, (Romeo has one of his exhumed corpses in the back of the van) Perdita sets up shop with him and together they come up with mad sick impromptu dares, like kidnapping a pair of doe-eyed American tourist teenager couple (the girl is Heather Graham's sister Aimee) for a human sacrifice, bringing them along at gunpoint as they flee the federales and try deliver a truckload of human fetuses to an illegal rejuvenating make-up company.
+After a tense van ride across the border, (Romeo has one of his exhumed corpses in the back of the van) Perdita sets up shop with him and together they come up with mad sick impromptu dares, like kidnapping a doe-eyed American tourist teenager couple (the girl is Heather Graham's sister Aimee) for a human sacrifice, bringing them along at gunpoint as they flee the federales and take a job delivering a truckload of human fetuses to an illegal rejuvenating make-up company.
 Yes!
-These two naive white kids get an unrestrained glimpse into the wild edge-of-seat desperado life but could get killed at a moment's notice.
-Perdita's mothering instinct may kick in and free them or they may just get sacrificed to get them out of the way.
-Meanwhile, they drive in Romeo's van and play his favorite tape, Herb Alpert and the Tijuana Brass!
-Watching them bump and sway, delighted, to Herb's indelible but pasteurized rhythm while the traumatized kids in the back seat look on with white kid terror, really cinema gets no better.
-Add Screamin' Jay Hawkins to the mix, rattling his skull cane and doing the voodoo shakes and you don't even need James Gandolfini as a bruised FBI agent trailing Romeo and winding up hospitalized repeatedly due to accidents no doubt indirectly caused by encantos de Romeo's abuela.
+These two naive white kids get an unrestrained glimpse into the wild edge-of-seat desperado life, knowing all the while they could get killed at a moment's notice.
+Perdita's mothering instinct may kick in and free them or they may just get sacrificed to get them out of the way (like Harry Dean Stanton was by them (different actors) in David Lynch's Wild at Heart).
+Meanwhile, Romeo regails the gringos with his favorite tape, Herb Alpert and the Tijuana Brass!
+Watching Romeo and Perdita bump and sway, delighted, to Herb's indelible but pasteurized rhythm while the traumatized kids in the back seat look on with white kid terror,?
+Cult cinema gets no better.
+Add Screamin' Jay Hawkins to the mix, rattling his skull cane and doing the voodoo shakes, and you don't even need James Gandolfini as a bruised FBI agent trailing Romeo and winding up hospitalized repeatedly due to accidents, all no doubt indirectly caused by el encantos de Romeo's abuela.

-If you're a Lynchian you of course recognize the name Perdita Durango as a character from Wild at Heart, (she babbles about buffalo in a shamanic trance before killing Harry Dean Stanton).
-Here, while Perdita is the one we follow, Bardem's charismatic Romeo steals the film and we feel the pain of his absence when he's not around.
-It's to Perez' credit she lets him run with it; she's more than able to match his intensity and let us feel her love for him as well as her concern, as the limits of her own bloodthirsty psychopathy are eventually tested against his limitless homicidal momentum.
-She's not used to someone who's able to match her crazy for crazy and then some.
+While Perdita is the one we follow, Bardem's charismatic Romeo steals the film and we feel the pain of his absence when he's not around.
+It's to Perez' credit she lets him run with it; more than able to match his intensity and let us feel her love for him as well as her concern, as the limits of her own bloodthirsty psychopathy are eventually tested against his reckless momentum.
+She's not used to someone who's able to match her crazy for crazy, and then some.
+Neither are we used to falling in love with characters so dangerous.

 SIDE PRAYER: